koustubhmoharir/linux/_posts/2022-01-08-working-with-the-terminal.md

 The Up and Down keys can be used to move up and down through previously executed commands.

+If the hstr package has been installed, use `Ctrl + Alt + R` to search for commands in history.
+Press `Ctrl + K`, `Ctrl + J` or the arrow keys to navigate up and down, and type part of a command to filter the history.
+Press Tab to put the selected command on the prompt without executing it, or Enter to execute it directly.
+Press Esc to get back to an empty prompt.

-To search for a previous command press `Ctrl + R` to enter search mode.
+If the hstr package has not been installed, use `Ctrl + R` to enter search mode.
 Start typing the command.
 Move through the results by pressing `Ctrl + R` to go further back or `Ctrl + S` to move forward (after having gone back).
 Press `Ctrl + O` or Enter to run the command.
 Hit `Ctrl + J` or Esc or the left / right arrow keys to get back to command mode with the text of the selected command on the prompt which can be edited further.
 Press `Ctrl + G` to exit the search without any text on the prompt.